Toloka/docs/en/guide/concepts/qa-pool-settings.md

     - [Fast responses](quick-answers.md): Control the minimum time that must be spent per [task suite](../../glossary.md#task-suite).

-    - [Captcha](captcha.md): Show a captcha from time to time to make sure tasks aren't completed by robots.

     - [Skipped assignments](skipped-assignments.md): Restrict access to your pool tasks for Tolokers who [skip multiple assignments](pool_statistic-pool.md#skipped-tasks) in a row.

 - **To attract a variety of Tolokers:**